ccy7701/Electroholics/README.txt

 #   (A): SYSTEM MODULES

-The "Electroholics Compuer Parts E-Store System contains eight (8) modules.
+The "Electroholics" Computer Parts E-Store System contains eight (8) modules.
 Overall system frontend and backend integration was led by Chiew Cheng Yi.
+Work delegation by module is listed as follows.

 =======================================================================================
 MODULE                                      PERSON IN CHARGE